Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 > ## Sending columns from an array
 >
-> Create a vector type to send a column in the following 2 x 3 array,
+> Create a vector type to send a column in the following 2 x 3 array:
 >
 > ```c
 > int matrix[2][3] = {